Market & comparison education

 What to do next

-For "What to check when App Store screenshots shapes your app decision", choose one low-pressure action: separate general wellness content from medical questions.
-Use the related Orena guide for "What to check when App Store screenshots shapes your app decision" when you want app support for that action.
-The useful signal for "What to check when App Store screenshots shapes your app decision" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.
+For "Buyer criteria: App Store screenshots", choose one low-pressure action: separate general wellness content from medical questions.
+Use the related Orena guide for "Buyer criteria: App Store screenshots" when you want app support for that action.
+The useful signal for "Buyer criteria: App Store screenshots" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.

 Evidence boundary